rwbl/domoticz-homeautomation-workbook/README.md

 Workbook on how to build a Domoticz Home Automation System on a Raspberry Pi.

 As a Domoticz Beginner
-* Main Purpose is to explore & learn Domoticz & Scripting.
+* Main Purpose to explore and learn Domoticz & Scripting.
 * Get an initial Home Automation Solution up & running.
 * Write up experiences during development … and build further.